Assignments

 Address 2: 172.25.0.3 elastic_search_2.dns_res

-Now create a container of centos
+Now create a container of centos and open terminal in it,

 docker container run -it --network dns_res centos:7